githeshuai/sg_software/README.md

 + added: ability to use a custom launcher via SHOTGUN_PLUGIN_LAUNCHER
 + fixed: run Tank commands hidden on Windows
 + fixed: crashes if Tank command or directory is misconfigured.  issue [#5](https://github.com/shotgunsoftware/browser-plugin/issues/5).
++ added: ability to set SHOTGUN_PLUGIN_DOMAIN_RESTRICTION to a comma separated list of values

 **v0.0.1 - 2013 Apr 19**